-Eduroam (‘education roaming’) is a free, secure, wireless network available at participating campuses and institutions in the United States and around the world.
-It allows users (researchers, teachers, students, staff) from the UW to securely access the Internet from any eduroam-enabled institution.
+Eduroam (‘education roaming’) is a free, secure, encrypted, Wi-Fi network available at participating campuses and institutions in the United States and around the world.
+It allows users (researchers, teachers, students, and staff) from the UW to securely access the Internet from any eduroam-enabled institution.

-Eduroam also provides visitors from participating institutions with access to the UW’s wireless network and the Internet, without the need for guest credentials or additional configuration by the user or the UW.
-Once configured, eduroam’s per-user, per-session encrypted access is easier and more secure than a typical hotspot or guest access.
-Find out more.
+In addition, eduroam provides visitors from participating institutions access to the UW’s wireless network and the Internet, without the need for guest credentials or additional configuration by the user or the UW.

 Visitors Connecting to eduroam at the UW

 If your device was configured before leaving your home institution, it should automatically connect to eduroam with access to the UW network and the internet.
 If your device was not configured before you left or you have problems connecting to eduroam, please contact your home institution eduroam support staff for assistance.

 UW Staff and Students Connecting to eduroam at Another Institution

 If you configured eduroam on your device before leaving the UW, it should automatically connect to eduroam when visiting a participating institution.

 If you did not configure your device for eduroam before leaving, please visit the eduroam installation instructions.